1. Does TCPS 2 apply to any organization or individual who plans to carry out research involving humans?

-TCPS 2 does not require research conducted by researchers from abroad to undergo REB review in Canada unless at least one of the following is true:
+TCPS 2 does not require researchers affiliated exclusively with institutions located outside of Canada to undergo REB review in Canada unless at least one of the following is true:

-- the research is conducted under the auspices of a Canadian institution eligible to receive and administer research funds from one of the three federal research Agencies (the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council of Canada, and the Social Sciences and Humanities Research Council of Canada) (see TCPS 2 Interpretations, Scope # 1).
+- The research is conducted under the auspices of a Canadian institution eligible to receive and administer research funds from one of the three federal research Agencies (the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council of Canada, and the Social Sciences and Humanities Research Council of Canada) (see TCPS 2 Interpretation Scope 1);

-- at least one of the research collaborators is affiliated with a Canadian institution.
+- At least one of the research collaborators is affiliated with an eligible Canadian institution.

-However, even in the absence of these conditions, access to research sites and research participants should be determined on a case-by-case basis.
-Some institutions have voluntarily adopted TCPS 2 or require ethics review by a private research ethics board.
-It is responsibility of researchers to determine whether access to the research site or its members is subject to research ethics approval from any such body.
-Even if not subject to TCPS 2, researchers conducting research in Canada would be subject to the applicable laws, regulations and policies in effect, including, but not limited to those concerning the protection of privacy of participants, confidentiality, and the capacity of participants to consent.
+However, even in the absence of these conditions, access to research sites and research participants should be determined on a case-by-case basis, considering the local context.
+Some non-eligible institutions have voluntarily adopted TCPS 2 or require ethics review by a private research ethics board.
+It is the responsibility of researchers to determine whether access to the research site or its members is subject to research ethics approval from any such body.
+Moreover, even if not subject to TCPS 2, researchers conducting research in Canada are subject to applicable laws, regulations, and policies, including but not limited to those concerning the protection of privacy of participants, confidentiality, and the capacity of participants to consent.